sorin-ionescu/prezto/modules/terminal/README.md

     zstyle ':prezto:module:terminal' auto-title 'yes'

-Auto titling is disabled inside terminal multiplexers, except inside dvtm, since it interferes with window names defined in configuration files and profile managers.
+Auto titling is disabled inside terminal multiplexers (except inside dvtm) since it interferes with window names defined in configuration files and profile managers.
+This can be overridden by setting it to `always`.

+    zstyle ':prezto:module:terminal' auto-title 'always'

+### Title formats

 To format terminal window and tab titles, add the following to *zpreztorc*:

     zstyle ':prezto:module:terminal:window-title' format '%n@%m: %s'
     zstyle ':prezto:module:terminal:tab-title' format '%m: %s'
+    zstyle ':prezto:module:terminal:multiplexer-title' format '%s'

 `%s` will be replaced with the current working directory path or the currently executing program name.